ablab/spades/assembler/src/projects/pathracer/README.md

 _In addition:_ Some other developer options that are not supposed to be tuned by end-user.
 Could be removed in further releases.

 ### Output
-For each input pHMM (genemode ) PathRacer reports:
+For each input pHMM (gene model) PathRacer reports:

 - **&lt;gene\_name&gt;.seqs.fa**: sequences correspondent to _N_ best scored paths ordered by score along with their alignment in CIGAR format
 - **&lt;gene\_name&gt;.nucls.fa**: _(for amino acids pHHMs only)_ the same sequences in nucleotides